How not to fall into feeling unlovable or lonely this year, just because you don't have a Valentine!

 2. Buy yourself the most beautiful Valentine's Day Card several days before the "big day."
 Then spend some time writing a heartfelt note to yourself and literally mail it to your own address.
 When the card arrives in your mailbox, enjoy opening it and reading it on Valentine's Day.
 Inhale your message, feeling its beauty in your heart.
 Then let that radiate to your whole body.

 3. Before Valentine's Day, ask yourself: "How do I really want to spend Valentine's Day and evening?"
 Do you want to gather with friends?
 If so, here's a wonderful exercise: Pair up, either standing or sitting, with one person at a time.
 Face each other silently, looking into each other's eyes for a few minutes.
 Feel your connection.
 Repeat this with each person that has gathered together with you.
-Hey, Single Ladies!
-7 Ways To OWN Valentine's Day This Year
+7 Ways For All The Single Ladies To OWN Valentine's Day This Year

 Or...do you want to be with yourself?
 Then call someone you love, or who loves you, or who you know needs love and celebrate loving.
 Want to treat yourself to something special?
 Treat yourself to a massage: feel the nurturing touch and enjoy.